 Australia bans import of HCFC refrigeration and air conditioning equipment

-- is a HCFC pre-charged airconditioning equipment import by the holder of a pre-charged equipment licence who has been granted a partial fee waiver for a one-off low volume import;
+- HCFC pre-charged airconditioning equipment import by the holder of a pre-charged equipment licence who has been granted a partial fee waiver for a one-off low volume import;

-- is a replacement part for existing HCFC air conditioning equipment.
+- replacement parts for existing HCFC air conditioning equipment.
 Replacement parts do not include a complete or substantially complete, indoor or outdoor unit of a split system air conditioner;

-- is a component for existing high static ducted split system air conditioners;
+- components for existing high static ducted split system air conditioners;

-- is an equipment insulated with foam manufactured with HCFC;
+- equipment insulated with foam manufactured with HCFC;

-- is an equipment for which the Minister considers it is impracticable:
+- equipment for which the Minister considers it is impracticable:

 - i) for the importer or licence holder to comply with the ban; and

 - ii) to remove or retrofit the equipment because it is incidental to the main import.

 For example, 7(ii) would apply to air conditioning equipment incorporated into a large boat or drilling rig.

 If you believe the equipment you are proposing to import may fall under criteria 7 (i) or 7 (ii), above, please contact the Ozone and Synthetic Gas Team on +61 2 6274 1373 or + 61 2 6274 1237 so you can obtain details of how to seek an exemption from the Minister.